1. Write it down!

 6. Assign a home for everything, label & involve the kids.

 This is an all-year tip that carries extra importance during the summer.
 Letting the kids participate in setting up homes for summer gear makes them feel involved and increases the likelihood of their help to maintain it.
 Use clear bins so everyone can see what’s inside.
 If you have younger children, keep items at their level so they have easy access.

 7. Invest in the right supplies.

-Organizing into bags specific to each activity or child will allow you go grab and go, saving both time and sanity.
-Consider putting together “waiting bags” that contain books and other activities to keep kids occupied while at the babysitter’s, a sibling’s sporting event or other activities where they might get restless.
+Organizing into bags specific to each activity or child will allow you to grab and go, saving both time and sanity.
+Consider putting together “waiting bags” that contain books and other activities to keep kids occupied while at a restaurant, a sibling’s sporting event or other activities where they might get restless.

 8. Involve the family in meal planning.